LenaAnneKrug/lena-as-a-leader/README.md

 * To insure we are executing in a way that is working

 ## Me
-* I am plain spoken, but am also diplomatic
 * I care about you
 * I care about results
 * I don't believe in blockers